gerkElznik/gerkElznik.github.io/_posts/2022-05-13-reduce-cves-nodejs-container.md

 ## Compare the two

 Now that we've pulled the images we want to compare, we can use [Trivy](https://github.com/aquasecurity/trivy) to scan the images for CVEs.
-Install trivy for your operating system, here is the version I'm for this article:
+Install trivy for your operating system, here is the version I'm using for this article:

 ```console
 $ trivy --version